tlhunter/mig/README.md

 ## Migration File Syntax

 Files are created by running `mig create`.
-Files need to be uniquely named and come with an implicit order. `mig` has chosen to use a number based on the time a migration was created.
-This is used to ensure that migrations are executed in the proper order.
-The filename is suffixed with a human-readable name for developer convenience.
+Files need to be uniquely named and come with an implicit order. `mig` convention uses a number based on the time a migration was created.
+The filename is suffixed with a human-readable name for convenience.

-Here are examples of migration filenames:
+Here are some example filenames:

 ```
 20221211093700_create_users.sql